-Still less compelling is the evidence for an attribution to Philip Samtell (born Devonport 1798), a deaf and dumb architect in Truro who wrote in the 1820s for the Cornish Institution on Egyptian Architecture.
+Still less compelling is the evidence for an attribution for the Penzance Egyptian House to Philip Samtell (born Devonport 1798), a deaf and dumb architect in Truro who wrote in the 1820s for the Cornish Institution on Egyptian Architecture.
 He built many houses and Baptist chapels in Cornwall, Redruth Methodist church and a savings bank in Truro which is now the Museum.
 He may have been a pupil of Foulston7.